 For those out there that love a solid stargazing session, staying in a hex bubble tent should be top priority for you.
 Especially because these bad boys are located on a vineyard—coincidence?
 We think not.

-It doesn’t take a genius to realise why Coonawarra Bubble Tents is one of the best campsites in South Australia, the property seriously delivers on the natural beauty front.
-You’ll find an endless landscape of sprawling hills.
-The bubble tents themselves come with all linen supplied and a complimentary bottle of Coonawarra wine.
-To fill your day, you can jump on the free bikes and ride around, give archery a go or go for some wine tasting.
-The best part?
-Your furry four-legged mate can also join you here.
+It doesn’t take a genius to realise why Coonawarra Bubble Tents is one of the best campsites in South Australia, the property delivers on the natural beauty front—you’ll find an endless landscape of sprawling hills.
+You’ll be kicking back in a cosy bubble tent with all your linen sorted and a complimentary bottle of Coonawarra wine waiting for you.
+During the day, hop on a free bike and explore the area, try your hand at archery, or head out for a wine tasting adventure.
+And the best part?
+Your furry, four-legged sidekick is more than welcome to join the fun too.

 Distance: four-hour drive from Adelaide